aatirs7/content-ops-starter/content/pages/works.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Real projects.
-Resume-ready experience.
+    subtitle: Three simple steps.
+Real outcomes.
     items:
-      - title: Threat Detection & Response
+      - title: "✅ Step 1: Enroll & Choose Your Track"
-        subtitle: Hands-On With Tools Like Elastic & XSOAR
+        subtitle: Start Strong
         text: >-
-          Build detection rules, enrich logs with threat intel, and set up automated responses.
-This is the work companies pay for — and now it’ll be on your resume.
+          Get started by picking a skill track and plan that fits your goals.
+          Whether you’re a beginner or career switcher, we’ll help you select a focus area—like Cloud Security or Compliance—and match you with the right resources and mentorship.
         image:
-          url: /images/icon-detection.svg
+          url: /images/icon1.svg
-          altText: Detection icon
+          altText: Enrollment icon
           type: ImageBlock
         styles:
           self: